-Table 20.
+Table 21.
 Datafile Properties

 Property Label Property Description Datafile The name of the datafile, including the full directory path.
 Tablespace The name of the tablespace to which the datafile belongs.
 PDB In multitenant architectures, the name of the pluggable database.
 Size The size of the datafile in megabytes.
-Used The used size of the datafile in megabytes. % Used The percentage of the datafile used.
-Status Indicates whether the datafile is available: • AVAILABLE Autoextend INVALID Indicates whether the datafile is auto-extensible.
+Used The used size of the datafile in megabytes.